 The convenience of premade frozen casseroles is priceless for new parents.

 Eventually, the meal train from church and friends will end, and parents will have to provide meals independently.
 No one will want to cook.

 Therefore, double your meals in the weeks before the baby’s birth.
-Eating half and freezing the rest is a smart approach to reduce your stress level.
+Eating half and freezing the rest is a smart approach to reducing your stress level.

 As for making a post-baby meal, you can either set a timer in the oven or pop some Tupperware into the microwave to heat it.

 Furthermore, learning to cook will save you cost, and reduce the stress on your spouse, especially as she’s close to delivery or even postpartum.